ckeditor/ckeditor4/tests/core/config/manual/removeplugins.md

 @bender-tags: feature, 4.10.0, 1712
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, basicstyles, toolbar

-1. Open console.
-2. Check if plugins loaded correctly with an editor.
+1. Check if plugins listed inside the editor are the same as listed below.

 ## Expected

-Toolbar and basicstyles plugins has not been loaded.
-There are no console errors.
+All listed plugins have been loaded (list below).

 ## Unexpected

-There are console errors or basicstyles and toolbar plugins has not been loaded.
+The loaded plugins are not the same as the ones in the list.

+## Expected plugins

+* wysiwygarea